 Reduction in vehicle operating costs

 Fuel expense is typically a fleet’s largest variable cost.
 Driving behavior heavily influences fuel consumption.
 Speeding, harsh acceleration and hard braking are all events that indicate aggressive driving, which significantly increases fuel consumption.
 Fueleconomy.gov indicates aggressive driving can lower your gas mileage by 15% to 30% at highway speeds and 10% to 40% in stop-and-go traffic.
-For a pickup driving 15,000 miles a year an improvement in fuel economy of 5% – 10% at $5 a gallon covers 63% to 125% of the annual telematics expense.1 Managing vehicle idle time and effective route management can result in additional fuel savings.
+For a pickup driving 15,000 miles a year an improvement in fuel economy of 10% at $3.60 a gallon covers 90% of the annual telematics expense.1 Managing vehicle idle time and effective route management can result in additional fuel savings.

 Aggressive driving also increases wear and tear on tires, brakes, and suspension systems.
 Reducing aggressive driving extends the life of these vehicle components, resulting in further savings and less vehicle down time.